 Enclose your keywords in double quotation marks to let Google know you’re targeting phrase match keywords.

-iii) Exact match keyword: these ads will only show if prospects type the exact keyword you are targeting.
+These ads will only show if prospects type the exact keyword you are targeting.
 Using the “best mechanical keyboard” in your ad means that it won’t show when people search for “where to buy the best mechanical keyboard” or “best mechanical keyboard online”.

 You can add exact keyword matches by enclosing the keyword in squared brackets, like this: [best mechanical keyboard].